 Knight - braising, copper, money, nails etc, by Jazzy Cousins age 12.

 The problem with jam making is that what ever quantity you make, it takes the best part of a day, to gather, prepare, cook and clean up, and then you've got too much jelly/jam and end up with cupboards full of the stuff for years.
-But if you make a jelly, 2/3 of which you remove from the heat before it reaches it's setting temperature, you can then use this as a kind of cordial (ribena substitute), or add it to yogurt and whipped cream at a later date to make ice cream.
-You quickly get through jars of the stuff if you've a couple of kids, and the amount effort and the economics start to make a bit more sense.
+But if you make a jelly, 2/3 of which you remove from the heat before it reaches it's setting temperature, you can then add it to yogurt and whipped cream at a later date to make ice cream.
+You quickly get through jars of the stuff if you've a couple of kids, and the amount effort and the economics start to be a bit less irritating.

 Plastic milk bottles.

 These versatile shapes have obvious re-use value for mural painters as paint pots (especially those who work in schools), but can also be re-fashioned for a wide variety of purposes.

 The pipe took a lot of time to make, and only gets the water half way to where I really want it, I think I'll have to use discarded gutters to get it the rest of the way.
 This one is definitely more effort than it's worth, but it has taken on a symbolic meaning for me, plumbing is one of the main benchmarks of civilisation, I'm getting water from my drains to the veg patch using rubbish.

 Compost heaps are easy, you can work out a system for even a tiny garden/yard.
 Composting gets rid of a large part of your waste, the part that gives landfill operatives the hardest time.
 It takes nominal effort, helps your garden grow, and turns waste into fertility.
 It's obvious, not to compost if you have even the smallest garden is madness, literally, a mark of some sort/degree of insanity.